 a bit about me:

-Current fights for me include undamming the Klamath River, denying the Jordan-Cove LNG pipeline, MMIW awareness, and supporting women and Natives in STEM fields.
-At the moment I give public speeches to raise awareness on these issues.
+My goal is to bring together water rights and Native American knowledge through engineering, public policy, and social action.
+Current fights for me include undamming the Klamath River, denying the Jordan-Cove LNG pipeline, MMIW awareness, Traditional Ecological Knowlege (TEK), and supporting women and Natives in STEM fields.
+At the moment I give public speeches and make artwork to raise awareness on these issues.

 If you would like to hire me to speak please send me a message through the contact tab.